 Q&A With Kristian Hulgard, General Manager of OnRobot

 Kristian Hulgard is the General Manager of the American division of OnRobot.
-According to their website, OnRobot is a leading provider of end-of-arm tooling for collaborative applications.
-Hulgard has been part of the collaborative robot market since the beginning and is a recognized expert in cobot applications and activation of robots in collaborative spaces.
+According to its website, OnRobot is a leading provider of end-of-arm tooling for collaborative applications.
+Hulgard has been part of the collaborative robot market since the beginning and is a recognized expert in cobot applications and the activation of robots in collaborative spaces.

 Accumold: What are a few areas in the next few years we could see small robots or sensors filling job gaps?

-Kristian Hulgard: The job gaps that small robots excel at addressing are what we call the “3D tasks”, the Dirty, the Dull and the Dangerous.
+Kristian Hulgard: The job gaps that small robots excel at addressing are what we call the “3D tasks”, the Dirty, the Dull, and the Dangerous.
 Basically, jobs that manufacturers can’t staff with people that do not want to work like robots.
 These tasks can now be staffed with – robots.